wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-an-event-triggered-integration.md

 ## Step 1: Create an event-triggered integration component

-1. Sign in to the Choreo Console at[ ](https://console.choreo.dev/ipaas)<https://console.choreo.dev/ipaas>.
+1. Sign in to the Choreo Console at [https://console.choreo.dev/ipaas](https://console.choreo.dev/ipaas).
 This opens the **Project Home** page.
 2. If you already have one or more components in your project, click **+ Create**.
 Otherwise, proceed to the next step.
 3. Go to the **Event-Triggered Integration** card and click **Create**.
-4. Enter a unique name and a description for the component. you can use the name and the description given below:
+4. Enter a unique name and a description for the component.
+You can use the name and description given below:

     | **Field**       | **Value**                             |
     |-----------------|---------------------------------------|